-LEAP has a team of qualified professional EFP and EFL practitioners, made up of our senior theraputic and training team as well as a network of over 90 LEAP graduates offering EFP/L services across the country.
-Our Senior Practitioners have been qualified for at least 2 years, have over 300 clinical hours with clients.
-We also have Senior Practitioners & Supervisors who have been accepted as a Senior Practitioner and have completed a Level 6 qualification in Clinical Supervision, they provide mentoring and supervision for the EFP/L Practitioners in the LEAP Network, to ensure we can provide a quality and professional service to our clients groups.
+LEAP has a team of qualified professional EFP and EFL practitioners, consisting of our senior theraputic and training team, as well as a network of over 90 LEAP graduates offering EFP/L services across the country.
+Our Senior Practitioners have been qualified for at least 2 years and have over 300 clinical hours with clients.
+We also have Senior Practitioners and Supervisors who have been accepted as a Senior Practitioner and have completed a Level 6 qualification in Clinical Supervision, they provide mentoring and supervision for the EFP/L Practitioners in the LEAP Network, to ensure we can provide a quality and professional service to our clients groups.

 To find a Practitioner near to you click here.

 LEAP was set up in 2006 by Sam Quinlan as a charity and the key programme that Sam, Mike and Ella worked on was a project with Children in Need.
 This programme was working with children and teenagers who had been abused and it ran for just over a year, highlighting to the team of the need for high quality and professional training in this emerging area of work.
 The LEAP model was developed shortly afterwards and is an integrative approach, developed through over 1000 client hours and clinical practise.
 It has been influenced by the work of Barbara Rector, HEAL, Eagala & Epona (all USA based training and approaches), as our Senior Therapeutic Team trained initially in these approaches as there wasn't a UK based model available.